My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my ninth vintage phone, a Stromberg-Carlson model 1443F black desk phone.
+This is my ninth vintage phone, a black Stromberg-Carlson model 1443F desk phone.
 This phone looks like a cross between a 302 and a 500, having the general shape of a 500 phone, but with the rounded corners and handset style of the 302 (even the dial itself is a combination of the two, having a plastic fingerwheel, but a metal number card retainer ring).
 Currently, this phone works to some degree (haven't tested to see if it rings or not), but the dial doesn't work right (at first it was sluggish, but I've since oiled it, and now it mis-dials frequently).
 I'm hoping to send the dial off to be repaired by Steve Hilsz.

 DIAL (coming soon) | RING (coming soon)